 Beginning in SFY 2007, MITP has been required to report data on the timely initiation of early intervention services.
-The State standard requires services to be initiated within 30 days of the completion of the IFSP; exceptions include documentation of family-related reasons for the missed timelines or the service is provided less frequently than once a month.
+The State standard requires services to be initiated within 30 days of the completion of the IFSP.
+Exceptions to the 30-day timeline include documentation of family-related reasons for the missed timelines or the service is provided less frequently than once a month.
 The federal target for the timely implementation of early intervention services is 100%.
 Maryland's data demonstrates increased compliance for this indicator.
-The table below shows the percentage of children for whom early intervention service initiation occurs within 30 days.
+The table below shows the percentage of children for whom early intervention service initiation occurred within 30 days.

-Referral Date Range 7/1/07to 6/30/08 7/1/08 to 6/30/09 7/1/09 to 6/30/10 Percentage within timeline or with family-related reason for delay or a 05.00/ 06.70/ 07.20/ service provided less frequent than 1 95.8% 96.7% 97.3% time per month
+Referral Date Range 7/1/08 to 6/30/09 7/1/09 to 6/30/10 7/1/10 to 6/30/11 Percentage within timeline or with family-related reason for delay or a service provided less frequently than 1 time per month 96.7% 97.3% 96.7%